Low-cost Quadrature Optical Interferometer: Conclusions

 \section{Conclusions}

 The interferometer presented in this paper represents a working device capable of illustrating the qualitative functionality of polarization-based quadrature interferometry basics at a fraction of the cost of the cheapest commercially available alternatives.
-Components leading to the biggest reduction in these overall costs include a store-bought green laser pointer, 3D-printed optics mounts, low-cost commercially available polarization optics, home-built photodetectors, and low-cost microcontroller-based analog-to-digital signal conversion.
+Components leading to the biggest reduction in these overall costs include a generic green laser pointer, 3D-printed optics mounts, low-cost commercially available polarization optics, home-built photodetectors, and low-cost microcontroller-based analog-to-digital signal conversion.

-Looking toward the future, we envision design tweaks that may improve device accuracy with an only marginal increase in cost, potentially leading to quantitatively accurate measurements down the road.
-Temperature measurements may be able to be improved, for example, by means of better thermal contact established between the temperature sensor and aluminum baseplate and possibly also a pre-amplifier inserted between the sensor output and microcontroller analog-to-digital input.
+Looking toward the future, we envision design tweaks that may improve device accuracy with only a marginal increase in cost, potentially leading to quantitatively accurate measurements.
+Temperature measurements may be able to be improved, for example, by means of better thermal contact established between the temperature sensor and aluminum baseplate and possibly a preamplifier inserted between the sensor output and microcontroller analog-to-digital input.
 Alternatively, the setup may be modified to utilize an infrared temperature sensor to measure the exact temperature of the aluminum.
 Stronger adhesives might be applied to the optical mounts in order to better secure them in place.
-Interferometer application goals could be re-oriented to focus on phenomena occurring on faster time scales than temperature fluctuations like vibrational phenomena or turbulence in gasses.
+Interferometer application goals could be reoriented to focus on phenomena occurring on faster time scales than temperature fluctuations like vibrational phenomena or turbulence in gasses.

 Applications of the interferometer in present and future forms may include use as a classroom demonstration model, and deployment of many devices or device kits in tandem to groups of students taking laboratory optics classes.
 Beyond this, our hope is that the summary of design elements reported in this work will inspire independent device construction, development, and improvements by readers both inside of academia and beyond.